Tokyo Godfathers: Plot

-One Christmas Eve, three homeless people—middle-aged alcoholic Gin, transgender woman Hana, and teenage runaway Miyuki—discover an abandoned newborn while searching through the garbage for presents, along with a note asking whoever finds the baby to take good care of her and a key leading to a bag with clues to the parents' identity.
-The trio sets out to find the baby's parents, and Hana names her Kiyoko, based on the Japanese translation of "Silent Night" and literally meaning "pure child".
+One Christmas Eve, three homeless people—middle-aged alcoholic Gin, transgender woman Hana, and teenage runaway Miyuki—discover an abandoned newborn while searching through the garbage, along with a note asking whoever finds the baby to take good care of her and a key leading to a locker containing a bag holding clues to the parents' identity.
+The trio sets out to find the baby's parents, and Hana names her Kiyoko, after the Japanese title of "Silent Night," meaning "pure child".

 Outside a cemetery, the group encounters a yakuza boss trapped under his car.
 After they rescue him, he gives them his business card and tells them to call if they need anything.
 He then invites them to the wedding of his daughter, who is marrying the owner of the club where Kiyoko's mother used to work.
 At the reception, the groom tells them that Kiyoko's mother is a former bar girl named Sachiko.
-He gives them Sachiko's address, but the party is interrupted when a Latino hitman arrives and attempts to shoot the bride's father before kidnapping Miyuki and Kiyoko.
+He gives them Sachiko's address, but the reception is interrupted when a Latino hitman arrives and attempts to shoot the bride's father before kidnapping Miyuki and Kiyoko.

 At the hitman's home, Miyuki befriends his wife despite their language barrier.
-During one of their talks, Miyuki confesses to fleeing her home after stabbing her controlling father when her beloved cat, Angel, went missing, believing that he had gotten rid of it.
+As they talk, Miyuki confesses to fleeing her home after stabbing her controlling father when her beloved cat, Angel, went missing, believing that he had gotten rid of it.

 While Hana searches for Miyuki and Kiyoko, Gin takes care of an elderly homeless man who is dying in the street.
-After giving Gin a little red bag, the man dies peacefully.
+After Gin helps the man into his shelter and he gives Gin a little red bag, the man dies peacefully.
 A group of teenagers arrive and beat up Gin and the man's corpse.

 Meanwhile, Hana locates the girls.
 Looking for a place to stay, they go to Angel Tower, a club Hana had worked at before assaulting a rude and intoxicated customer years earlier.
-Gin, rescued by another member of the club, is also there.
-Hana confides that she became homeless following a lover's accidental death.
-The trio later discover that Sachiko's house has been torn down and that Sachiko is unhappy in her marriage to her husband, a gambling alcoholic.
-Miyuki then sees a message from her father in the newspaper proclaiming that Angel has returned home.
+There they find Gin, who was rescued by another employee of the club.
+Hana confides that she became homeless following her lover's accidental death.
+The trio later discover that Sachiko's house has been torn down and that her marriage to her alcoholic gambler husband was on the rocks.
+Miyuki sees a message from her father in the newspaper proclaiming that Angel has returned home.
 Realizing her mistake, Miyuki attempts to call her father, only to panic and hang up before she can say a word.
-The group rests at a store until they are told to leave by the clerk.
+The group rests at a convenience store until they are told to leave by the clerk.